| Acetaminophen

 or even aspirin, would be safe.
 This particular study reveals that even these medications when taken regularly (greater than

 15 pills per week) can actually increase blood pressure, which may eventually lead to heart disease.
+In fact, these classes of medications for pain aren't as safe

+as we originally thought."
 Two large previous studies had suggested that analgesics might

 be linked with an increased risk of hypertension, or high blood pressure, but those studies involved women.
+Another study found that frequent use of painkillers, including

 nonsteroidal anti-inflammatory drugs, didn't substantially increase a healthy man's risk of developing hypertension.
+The new study, however, echoed the findings found in women.

 The researchers looked at 16,031 male health professionals without